-This is a list of Frequently Asked Questions, and answers, we get about different aspects of a Summation Pro Review and Production workflow.
+This is a list of Frequently Asked Questions (FAQs) about different aspects of a Summation Pro Review and Production workflow.
+Please see below for FAQs about the following topics.

-- Why would one user be able to see Labels/Issues/Category Values but another user can’t?
+- Why would one user be able to see certain Labels/Issues/Category Values but another user cannot?

 - The label creator has not shared the label with the other user.
 Right click the label, choose “Manage Permissions”, then choose the group with which to share the label.
 If the label is already shared with a group and the user still can’t see the label, make sure the user is a member of the group.